TheShoutingParrot/sdl-life/README.md

 Currently this program only reads and executes `.cells` files.
 If you don't give it a valid `.cells` file it will not work properly.

-One reason why many patterns that have a some what big bounding boxes break or atleast don't work exactly how they are supposed to is that the grid is by default really small; change the grid's size with the arguments `-gridw` and `-gridh` for example `sdl-life -gridw 100 -gridh 100 gosperglidergun.cells`.
+One reason why many patterns that have a some what big bounding box break or atleast don't work exactly how they are supposed to is that the grid is by default really small; change the grid's size with the arguments `-gridw` and `-gridh` for example `sdl-life -gridw 100 -gridh 100 gosperglidergun.cells`.

 ### Keybindings